Kevin4Markey/DEMS/README.md

 (if ncurses lib is not installed -- Linux: sudo apt install ncurses | MacOS - brew install ncurses)

+How to install Homebrew if you do not already have it installed:
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 Initializing Write Permissions - Bash Commands

 chmod ug+w input.txt